vinceyoumans/wd1/README.md

 3. Add github action for cicd

-# excuse for late submission
-I received notice and was expecting some sort of challenge, but I only briefly saw the email challenge on the 12th, thursday as I was running last minute errands before out of country visitors arrived.
-My friends arrived 13th and I thought I could make time on 16th to do challenge, which didn't happen.
-I had jurry duty 17th, 18th and was excused 19th.
-But on way home from court of 19th, I stopped at pool to do some laps, which turned into a 5K.
-The 20th, from the swim, I was dehydrated, Low electrolytes and just in a fog.
-Plus My friends where still staying.
-Same distractions until friends left on 22nd.
-But I finally got to the challenge night of 22nd.

 # Problems
 I just had 4 hours to do this, and I had a lot of ideas in my head on how.
 Plus, I was working on some other projects that I wanted to experiment with.